HelgeKrueger/bovine/README.md

 This provides an actual webserver on top of bovine + bovine_tortoise.
 It's look is still firmly basic.
 The HTML layouting and content presentation of the blog application can be developped independent of the rest of `bovine` by running

 ```
+cd examples/local_test_blog
-poetry run hypercorn examples.local_test_blog:app
+poetry run hypercorn local_test_blog:app
 ```

-The provided content is hard coded in `examples/local_test_blog.py`.
+The provided content is hard coded in `examples/local_test_blog/local_test_blog.py`.
 Due to the nature of http signatures.
 The ids of posts correspond to the ActivityPub objects, e.g. `https://my_domain/activitypub/test/1234-5678`.
 The current implementation redirects requests to these urls not having the accept type matching `application/.*json` to `https://my_domain/test/1234-5678`.

 `bovine_blog/scripts` contains some scripts that were useful during testing and development.
 In particular